standardebooks/manual/6-standard-ebooks-section-patterns.rst

 			<a href="text/colophon.xhtml">Colophon</a>
 		</li>

 #.
-The second-to-last child is a link to the Uncopyright.
+The last child is a link to the Uncopyright.

 	.. code:: html